 Preparing for Poultry to Arrive

-Baby Chicks are here!
+Baby Chicks will be arriving on January 15 2018!
 Raising poultry can offer many rewards – wholesome, home-raised eggs, enjoying the beauty of wide ranges of poultry breeds and types, and the unique, full personalities individual birds personify.
 If you’re ready to raise your own chickens, ducks or other poultry, we’re here to help.

 Poultry comes in a variety of species, breeds, shapes, sizes and colors.
 Most families interested in eggs or meat choose chickens.
 But show birds, game birds, waterfowl and turkeys are becoming increasingly popular.